MadeInShineA/303.1-semester-project/README.md

 ## Website

-This project website is available [here](https://madeinshinea.github.io/303.1-semester-project/)
+This project website is available [here](https://madeinshinea.github.io/303.1-semester-project/) or locally at `_site/index.html`

 The website contains the following sections: